The Stans Small Group Tour: Uzbekistan, Kazakhstan, Kyrgyzstan, and Turkmenistan

 In morning we drive to Issyk-Kul Lake, which is called pearl of Kyrgyzstan.
 On the way we will visit the Burana tower-museum, which is located in what was the centre of the ancient town of Balasagun.
 Near the tower is a museum with artefacts inside and out covering an area of 36 hectares.
 There are stone statue gravestones of nomadic Turkic people of the 6th to 10th centuries, petroglyphs from the 2nd century B.C. to the 10th century A.D., stone agricultural implements, and other monuments to be found outside.
 Lunch will be with a Kyrgyz family living near Burana Tower.

-Day 18: Cholpon-Ata - Karakok - Kaji Say
+Day 18: Cholpon-Ata - Karakol - Kaji Say

-Lunch will be in a local café in Karakol town, followed by some sightseeing where we see a Chinese built mosque that looks like a Buddhist temple, but was built in 1907 for the Dungan (Muslim people of Chinese origin).
-We will also visit the local Cathedral for Orthodox worshipers, a church showing the past presence of Russians in the community, and finally a memorial complex of grave, museum, and apple garden for Nikolai Przewalski, a mid 1800s Russian explorer/geographer and the first westerner to observe the Przewalski horse.
+Lunch will be in a local café in Karakol town with time after lunch allocated for a sightseeing tour in Karakol to see a Chinese built mosque that looks like a Buddhist temple, but was built in 1907 for the Dungan (Muslim people of Chinese origin).
+We also visit the local Cathedral for Orthodox worshipers, a church showing the past presence of Russians in the community, and finally a memorial complex of grave, museum, and apple garden for Nikolai Przewalski, a mid-1800s Russian explorer/geographer and the first westerner to observe the Przewalski horse.

 Day 19: Kaji-Say - Son-Kul